-The New York City Tobacco Products Regulations Act of 1994 curtails exposure to tobacco use on grounds.
-For the purpose of this legislation "grounds" means the "buildings, grounds or facilities, or any part thereof, owned or occupied by public or private institutions for the primary purpose of providing educational instructions to students at or below the twelfth grade level."
-Tobacco use is not permitted on grounds at any time.
+The New York City Tobacco Products Regulations Act of 1994 curtails exposure to tobacco use on school grounds.
+For the purpose of this legislation "school grounds" means the "buildings, grounds or facilities, or any part thereof, owned or occupied by public or private institutions for the primary purpose of providing educational instructions to students at or below the twelfth grade level."
+Tobacco use is not permitted on school grounds at any time.
 A "tobacco product" is any substance which contains tobacco including but not limited to cigarettes, cigars, pipe tobacco, and chewing tobacco.
 New York City regulations are far more stringent than the regulations promulgated by New York State.
-However, the school is subject to the rules of this municipality, as are the schools of the Diocese of Brooklyn, must follow the local laws.
-Thus, smoking is prohibited on ALL PREMISES AT ANY TIME.
+However, schools subject to the rules of this municipality, as are the schools of the Diocese of Brooklyn, must follow the local laws.
+Thus, smoking is prohibited on all school premises at any time.

-For the safety of our students, alcohol is also prohibited from being consumed on premises at any time.
+For the safety of our students, alcohol is also prohibited from being consumed on school premises at any time.
 At no time is the use of marijuana permitted.